As AI tools reshape education, schools struggle with how to draw the line on cheating

 The book report is now a thing of the past.
 Take-home tests and essays are becoming obsolete.

-High school and college educators around the country say student use of artificial intelligence has become so prevalent that to assign writing outside of the classroom is like asking students to cheat.
+Student use of artificial intelligence has become so prevalent, high school and college educators say, that to assign writing outside of the classroom is like asking students to cheat.

 “The cheating is off the charts.
 It’s the worst I’ve seen in my entire career,” says Casey Cuny, who has taught English for 23 years.
 Educators are no longer wondering if students will outsource schoolwork to AI chatbots.
 “Anything you send home, you have to assume is being AI’ed.”